caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 Question 5:
 {What is a possible biological explanation for the difference in CpG frequencies?
 Interpret your results from parts 1.3.0 and 1.3.1: what are the “simple rules” for describing regulation by DNA methylation in promoters?}
 -
-Part 2
-{Commands to calculate CGI RPKM methylation scores}
-{Command to generate the correlation plots}
-{Correlations for each comparison}
-{Justification for chosen correlation metric}
-{Copy compare_methylome_technologies.py, MeDIP_CGI_RPKM.bed, MRE_CGI_RPKM.bed MeDIP_CGI_RPKM_vs_MRE_CGI_RPKM.png, MeDIP_CGI_RPKM_vs_WGBS_CGI_methylation.png, and MRE_CGI_RPKM_vs_WGBS_CGI_methylation.png to your submissions directory}
--
-Question 6:
-{How do MeDIP-seq and methylation correlate?
-How do MRE-seq and methylation correlate?
-How do MeDIP-seq and MRE-seq correlate?}
--
-Outliers
-{Answers to outlier questions}
-{If applicable: correlations for each comparison}
-{If applicable: copy the updated figures to your submissions directory}
--
-Comments:
-{Things that went wrong or you can not figure out}
--
-Suggestions:
-{What programming and/or genomics topics should the TAs cover in the next class that would have made this assignment go smoother?}
--
-Extra credit
-{Commands for running bed_reads_RKPM.pl}
-{Command for running analyze_H3K4me3_scores.py}
-{Copy analyze_H3K4me3_scores.py, H3K4me3_RPKM_promoter_CGI.bed, H3K4me3_RPKM_non_promoter_CGI.bed, and H3K4me3_RPKM_promoter_CGI_and_H3K4me3_RPKM_non_promoter_CGI.png}
--
-Question EC.1:
-{How does the H3K4me3 signal differ in promoter-CGIs and non-promoter-CGIs?}
--
-Question EC.2:
-{What are some better alternatives to model MeDIP-seq data and MRE-seq data instead of using RPKM?
-Explain.}
--
-Question EC.3:
-{What would be a better way to compare H3K4me3 values instead of using boxplots?
-Explain.}
--